 Lowe acknowledges the company probably couldn’t have succeeded in its early years without “continuous support” from the university, which provided lab space until the company could build its own, and helped it qualify for critical research funding.

-There was also support from Innovacorp, the province’s early-stage venture capital investment incubator, and from ACOA.
-“We received the largest grant ever under ACOA’s Innovation Fund,” Lowe recalls, noting the company eventually “scored three rounds of funding from them.”
+There was also support from Innovacorp, the province’s early-stage incubator, and from ACOA.
+“We received the largest award/loan of any privately held company under round 2 of the Atlantic Innovation Fund (AIF) managed by ACOA,” Lowe recalls, noting the company eventually “scored three rounds of funding from them.”

 While Lowe raised private seed capital (more than $10 million) from wealthy locals, including singerstockbroker Denis Ryan and serial entrepreneur-investor (and now director) Wade Dawe, company scientists began testing a totally oilbased delivery system that would become foundational to IMV’s future success.
 By 2005, the company had landed a contract in Australia, which licensed its platform—now known as DepoVox—to help control infectious diseases in livestock.At the same time, the scientists were also conducting tests on mice using vaccines they’d developed themselves to see if those new vaccines could control cancer growth in animals.
 “We injected these mice with cancer cells,” Lowe recalled in an interview with Atlantic Business Magazine back in 2010.
 “Huge tumors formed on the mice.
 We hit them with our vaccines and within 14 days, all the tumors disappeared and the mice became perfectly healthy.”